Carson M. Shea

 Overview

+Prior Experience.
 Prior to joining Eckert Seamans, Carson practiced with a Boston firm where he defended clients in product liability and commercial litigation cases throughout New England.
 He also served as a judicial law clerk to the Justices of the Massachusetts Superior Court.
 During law school, Carson was a senior staff editor of the Northeastern University Law Journal and served as a judicial intern to Chief Justice Scheier of the Massachusetts Land Court.

 Representative Matters

 - Successfully defended breach of contract action against financial institution on appeal before the First Circuit.
+U.S. Court of Appeals for the First Circuit (2020).

 - Obtained dismissal of lawsuit for breach of contract and declaratory relief seeking to enforce the sale of property.
+U.S. District Court-Massachusetts (2020).

 Professional Affiliations